Thosam1/thosam_personal_website/data/blog/the-5-love-languages.md

 ## Verbal compliments

 Verbal compliments are very important, they are better motivators than nagging words !

 ## Encouraging words

 To *encourage* means “to inspire courage”.
 We all have areas in which we feel insecure.
 We lack courage and this lack of courage often hinders us from reaching our potential.
 We should encourage people through our words.
 This can really make an impact and really change someone’s perspective, inspiring them to take the first step.

 Encouragement requires empathy and seeing the world from the other person’s perspective.
 We must first learn what is important to our spouse.
-This is important because it should has to do with something that the other person *desires*, without that, the words will come across as judgmental and guilt inducing.
+This is important because it should have to do with something that the other person *desires*, without that, the words will come across as judgmental and guilt inducing.

 With verbal encouragement, we are trying to communicate: “I know, I care.
 I am with you.
 How can I help ?”
 We are trying to show that we believe in his/her abilities.